physicell-training/ws2021/agenda.md

 ### 11:00-17:00.
 Team Time (E)
 Work with your team in GatherTown / Zoom.

 ### 17:00-19:00.
-Prepare Preliminary Results (E)
+Presenet Preliminary Results (E)
-Work with your team in GatherTown / Zoom to prepare your preliminary results.
+Share your team's preliminary results in GatherTown / Zoom.

 ### 19:00-24:00.
 (Optional) (E).
 Please use GatherTown to continue getting to know your fellow participants.